-As part of our white collar criminal defense practice, the Skier Law Firm is proud to represent people accused of conspiracy.
+As part of our white-collar criminal defense practice, the Skier Law Firm is proud to represent people accused of conspiracy.
 Conspiracy is both a federal and state crime, and our West Palm Beach conspiracy attorneys have experience with both.
-Because conspiracy covers a broad range of activity, it has become a favorite of prosecutors at both the federal and state level.
+Because conspiracy covers a broad range of activities, it has become a favorite of prosecutors at both the federal and state level.

 What is Conspiracy?